 There are many options out there for countertops, but which one is the best for you?

 Laminate: is also very durable and stain-resistant and comes in numerous colors, patterns and textures.
-This product has many downsides: it can be damaged by hot surfaces; it tends to show dirt easily and will scratch over time; it can mildew and is not repairable.
+Laminate countertops have many downsides: it can be damaged by hot surfaces; it tends to show dirt easily and will scratch over time; it can mildew and is not repairable.
 Although this may be one of the cheaper options, in the long run it will not be the smartest investment for your money.

 Soapstone: This product is very dense, durable and resists stains, water, heat and overall wear.
 The greatest part is that each piece is very unique.
 The only downsides are that you many need to occasionally oil it and that is can be scratched.